shopozor/k8s-playground/jenkins-x/README.md

 in which case `zadigus` needs to add an `/approve` comment to the PR's discussion, after the review was made.
 See [this documentation](https://github.com/kubernetes/test-infra/blob/master/prow/plugins/approve/approvers/README.md#lgtm-label) for more information on the topic.

+It seems like `jx-ui` is only compatible with the Jenkins X Cloudbees release, therefore not on Jelastic.

 Here I experienced many problems:

 1. I experienced [this issue](https://github.com/jenkins-x/jx/issues/5418) which I fixed by replacing